-A. Non-exempt Employees: All non-exempt employees are eligible for overtime compensation as provided herein, except for sworn police officers, who will be paid overtime compensation pursuant to § 553.230 of Title 29 of the Code of Federal Regulations, or pursuant to the terms of a valid collective bargaining agreement, whichever is applicable.
-This clause does not apply to the Police Chief and Deputy Chiefs, who is a sworn officer, but is an exempt employee.
+A. Nonexempt Employees: All nonexempt employees are eligible for overtime compensation as provided herein except for sworn police officers who will be paid overtime compensation pursuant to § 553.230 of Title 29 of the Code of Federal Regulations, or pursuant to the terms of a valid collective bargaining agreement, whichever is applicable.
+This clause does not apply to the Police Chief and Deputy Chiefs, who are sworn officers but exempt employees.
 Unless otherwise provided for in a valid collective bargaining agreement with a recognized bargaining unit, employees are compensated at time and one-half of their regular hourly or base pay rate for all hours worked in excess of forty (40) in any given work week.
 These employees are subject to the provisions of the Fair Labor Standards Act.

-In determining overtime compensation, the hours worked shall be considered as only the hours an employee is on Village duty performing Village work, as well as hours of the work week used for vacation, holiday, personal day, jury/witness duty, bereavement leave, and verified sick leave.
-The following types of leave do not qualify for and are not included in the calculation of overtime compensation: leave of absence, absence without authorization, or workers' compensation (except workers' compensation situations where employees are receiving medical attention on Village premises, or at the direction of the Village, during normal working hours).
-An exception to this applies to employees subject to unscheduled callouts, who shall be paid a minimum of two (2) hours of overtime pay for each callout.
+In determining overtime compensation, the hours worked shall be considered - as only the hours an employee is on Village duty performing Village work as well as hours of the workweek used for vacation, holiday, personal day, jury/witness duty, comp time, bereavement leave, and verified FMLA.
+The following types of leave do not qualify for and are not included in the calculation of overtime compensation: leaves of absence, as well as hours of the workweek used for sick leave absence without a written health care provider's note approving the absence, or workers' compensation (except workers' compensation situations where employees are receiving medical attention on Village premises, or at the direction of the Village, during normal working hours).
+An exception to this applies to employee's subject to unscheduled callouts, who shall be paid a minimum of two (2) hours of overtime pay for each callout.

-B. Exempt Employees: Exempt employees are those employees who are assigned to executive, administrative, or professional positions within the meaning of the Fair Labor Standards Act.
-They are exempt from the provisions of the Fair Labor Standards Act and therefore are not entitled to overtime compensation for hours worked over forty (40) in any given workweek.
-The classification of positions, which are exempt or non-exempt, is available in position descriptions or in the Fair Labor Standards Act.

-- C. Work Week: For payroll purposes in determining overtime, the standard work week of Village employees shall be from 12:00 a.m.
+- B. Exempt Employees: Exempt employees are those employees who are assigned to executive, administrative, or professional positions within the meaning of the Fair Labor Standards and the Illinois Minimum Wage Law and, therefore, are not entitled to overtime compensation for hours worked over forty (40) in any given workweek.
+The classification of positions that are exempt or nonexempt is available in position descriptions or in the Fair Labor Standards Act and the Illinois Minimum Wage Law. - C. Workweek: For payroll purposes in determining overtime, the standard workweek of Village employees shall be from 12:00 a.m.
 Monday to 11:59 p.m. the following Sunday. - D. Overtime Scheduling: Overtime scheduling in all Village departments must be approved by the employee's supervisor.
-Scheduled overtime must be approved in writing prior to the scheduling of such overtime.
+Scheduled overtime must be approved prior to the scheduling of such overtime.
 Unscheduled overtime must be approved by the employee's supervisor.
-Exceptions can be made by the Village Manager and/or the Department Head of any affected department to account for emergency service.
-Emergency service is defined as severe weather conditions, utility system breakdowns, or situations requiring unusual public safety measures.
-Overtime worked under the emergency service provision must be reported to the Village Manager no later than two (2) business days following the overtime.
-No employee will be paid overtime compensation for attending school, training sessions, seminars, or department meetings unless attendance is required by the Village and such attendance cannot be scheduled during work hours.
-See also Section 3.17.
+Exceptions can be made by the Village Manager and/or the department head of any affected department to account for emergency service.
+Emergency service is defined as any "Emergency Declaration" declared by the Village President, Village Manager or Board of Trustees. severe weather conditions, utility system breakdowns, or situations requiring unusual public safety measures.